UK General Election 2024: Impact on mortgage rates and house prices

 Since the date of the General Election was confirmed on 22 May:

-• The average swap rate (the amount lenders pay for funding for a fixed period) for a two-year fixed-deal rose from 4.5% to 4.7%, but has now fallen down to 4.5%
+• The average swap rate (the amount lenders pay for funding for a fixed period) for a two-year fixed-deal rose from 4.5% to 4.7%, before falling to 4.4% and is now back to 4.5%.

-• The average fixed mortgage rate across five of the biggest lenders rose from 5% (which it had remained at since mid-May) 5.1% on 3rd June and has stayed there*
+• The average fixed mortgage rate across five of the biggest lenders rose from 5% (which it had remained at since mid-May) 5.1% on 3rd June before falling to 5% on 20th June where it has remained*

 Will mortgage rates fall after the General Election?

-Naturally, mortgage borrowers and aspiring first-time buyers will be hoping that mortgage rates will fall after the General Election.
+Naturally, mortgage borrowers and aspiring first-time buyers will be hoping that mortgage rates could go down after the election.
 But will they?

 John Fraser-Tucker, the Head of Mortgages at Mojo Mortgages said: “It’s very difficult to predict exactly how mortgage rates will change after the General Election given the volatility and uncertainty surrounding the election and housing market overall.